So you can’t get a student loan from your bank? Here are your options.

 3 best Capital One student loan alternatives

-Federal loans don’t always cover everything, however, and they can’t help you if you want to refinance your student debt for a lower rate.
+But federal loans don’t always cover everything and they can’t help you if you want to refinance your student debt for a lower rate.
 If you still need help paying for school, you might want to check out one of these lenders.

 LendingTree might not be a lender, but it can seriously help you cut down on the time you need to find the right student loan for you.
 That’s because it’s a connection service.
 How does it work?
 Just fill out a simple form and you’ll get several potential rate quotes from lenders you might qualify with.

 This site can be particularly useful for students looking for a larger amount of funds than most providers offer.
 Many of its lenders also come with a cosigner option, meaning that you don’t need to have credit or an income to be eligible.
 The downside: You’re limited to its network, meaning that you could be missing out on a source of funds that makes more sense for you.